|Rewards Rating:||3.7 / 5|

 Plus, you’ll enjoy a few extra benefits that will add some luxury to your vacation – like priority boarding and two passes to the United Club each year.

-The United Explorer card is currently offering a fantastic sign-up bonus of 40,000 miles if you spend $2,000 in the first three months, plus an additional 25,000 miles after you spend $10,000 in the first six months (for a total of 65,000).
-This is a terrific bonus and can take you a long way on United.
-If you redeem all your miles for the budget-friendly Saver Award, we estimate the bonus is worth over $900 in airfare.
-This is one of the card’s highest bonus offers to date, so now is a good time to sign up.
+The United Explorer card is currently offering a great sign-up bonus of 60,000 miles if you spend $3,000 in the first three months.
+This can take you a long way on United, and if you redeem all your miles for the budget-friendly Saver Award, we estimate the bonus is worth about $900 in airfare.
+This is not the card’s highest bonus offer to date, but it’s close.

 Unfortunately, the United Explorer card does not offer a miles bonus on your cardmember anniversary – like with many other airline cards.
 However, cardholders do earn two one-time passes to the United Club every year.
 Chase values this perk at more than $100, which more than offsets the card’s annual fee.